-The Beatles began their 14-date final tour with a concert at Chicago’s International Amphitheater, a venue they had previously played in September 1964.
+The Beatles began their 14-date final tour with two concerts at Chicago’s International Amphitheater, a venue they had previously played in September 1964.

-They played two shows, at 3pm and 7.30pm, each of which was seen by 13,000 people.
-Support acts for the entire tour were The Remains, Bobby Hebb, The Cyrkle and The Ronettes.
+They played at 3pm and 7.30pm; each show was seen by 13,000 people.
+Support acts for the entire tour were The Remains, Bobby Hebb, The Cyrkle, and The Ronettes.

 The International Amphitheatre stood at 42nd Street and South Halsted.
 It became unable to attract enough large events during the 1970s and 1980s and suffered a decline.
 The venue was demolished in August 1999.

 - 2014: Paul McCartney live: US Airways Center, Phoenix, Arizona

 - 2013: Paul McCartney live: Investors Group Field, Winnipeg, Canada

 - 2010: Paul McCartney live: Bell Centre, Montreal, Canada